-The national Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England, Health Education England, NHS Improvement and the Department of Health and Social Care to contribute to the development and implementation of policy that impacts on the workforce
+The national Social Partnership Forum (SPF) brings together NHS Employers, NHS Trade Unions, NHS England and NHS Improvement, Health Education England and the Department of Health and Social Care to contribute to the development and implementation of policy that impacts on the workforce.

 The SPF produced this guide because it is committed to supporting staff through change and transfer.
 Social partners worked together when developing the guide and continue with this partnership approach to keep it up-to-date.

 Welcome to the SPF staff transfer guide.
 This guide is an online tool designed to support staff who are facing transfer under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) or a statutory transfer from an NHS organisation to a provider of NHS funded services in England.
 It provides essential information - explaining the implications of the transfer on a staff member's pay, pension and terms and conditions and sets out the employment standards staff have the right to expect, wherever they undertake NHS funded work.